 In addition to office spaces for organizations and work space for artists, the building boasted two community meeting rooms, a band practice room, an arts and crafts area, a free resource and lending library, a community kitchen, and a computer/internet lab.
 While there are other buildings in Worcester where organizations can rent offices, Stone Soup is a unique space.
 Previously separated, Stone Soup has brought together important social justice organizations under one roof providing for increased collaboration and sharing of vital resources.
 All the organizations are co-owners and collaborate in shaping the mission of the space.

-Prior to the fire, fourteen groups used the space on a regular basis for meetings and events, while many others hosted activities there.
-Below is the list of the anchor organizations.
-These organizations have committed to returning the rebuilt space.
+Over fourteen groups use the space on a regular basis for meetings and events, while many others hosted activities there.
+Check the right column for “Member Organizations” plus some more information on some of them below.

 - Worcester Earn-a-Bike: http://worcesterearnabike.org/